Ortham/libloadorder/doc/src/introduction.md

 ## Displaying the Load Order

 A plugin's position in the load order is often displayed by mod managers as a hexadecimal number, from 00 to FE (0 to 255 in decimal).
 The plugin with position 00 loads first, and the plugin with position FE is loaded last.
 Hexadecimal numbers are used to display the load order positions of plugins because these numbers form the first two digits of the code that the game uses to reference the entries that the plugin adds, so knowing the numbers allows modders and mod users to determine which plugin an entry is from.
+This isn't quite true for light plugins, which load in load order, but which all have the new records they add moved to the FE slot.